-Enrollment in Horticulture is limited to students in the Horticulture curriculum or with special permission of the department.
-Offered at the New York Botanical Garden.
+Enrollment in Horticulture (HRT) is limited to students in the Horticulture curriculum or with special permission of the department.
+Offered at the New York Botanical Garden and other appropriate locations.
+HRT courses are hands-on rotations/internships.
 Students should contact the program director.